Strategy on Organic Waste Management in Dar es Salaam, Tanzania

 Harmful waste practices such as open burning and illegal dumping pose a threat to human health and pollute the environment.
 Furthermore, improper solid waste management causes unnecessary emissions of Greenhouse Gases.
 A recent analysis of the composition of household waste in Dar es Salaam shows that more than 50% of the waste is organic.
 In addition, the 6 large fruit and vegetable markets in de city generate a considerable amount of organic waste.

-The strategy distinguishes composting at two levels, the first one is at centralized level producing high quality compost for application in agriculture and the second one is at household level producing compost for own usage in vegetable or flower gardens.
+The strategy we developed distinguishes composting at two levels.
+The first one is at centralized level producing high quality compost for application in agriculture.
+The second one is at household level producing compost for own usage in vegetable or flower gardens.
 Proposed activities consist of supporting the establishment of the composting plant set up by the city of Hamburg and implement a master composting project with a train-the-trainer approach.
 Of course key issue is the creation of awareness about composting and waste management in general.

 The report of this project is available here.